 Section 2: Scholarships to WWA Members:

-The Association will award stipend(s) to members to cover a portion of the cost of the conference annually as budget permits.
+The Association will award stipend(s) to members to cover a portion of the cost of the conference annually, as budget permits.

 Section 3: Reimbursement:

 Attendees of the conference need to submit copies of receipts to the WWA Treasurer for reimbursement of conference expenses.